Guinea - Country Commercial Guide

 Overview

-The sector with the most potential is mining.
-Bauxite, iron ore, gold, and diamond mining represent key markets for Guinea and are relatively well developed with tens of foreign companies actively producing and exporting minerals.
-In addition to these resources, Guinea has commercially viable quantities of graphite, manganese, nickel, and uranium, though many of these deposits have not yet been exploited commercially.
-In 2021, Guinea exported just over USD 4.3 billion of bauxite (85.7 million tons @ USD 50/ton), and USD 5.8 billion of gold (3,281,600 oz. @ USD 1,792/oz.).
 Large amounts of high-quality iron ore remain unexploited due to the logistical difficulty of transporting ore to ports.
-Two new iron ore projects at Simandou and Mount Nimba are likely to begin exporting within the next five years once the mining sites and associated rail lines have been completed.
-Under the auspices of the Transguinean Company, created in July 2022, rail infrastructure across Guinea and a new deep-water port are planned to export iron ore from the Simandou project.
+In 2022, the total production of iron ore was 304,390 tons.
+Two major iron ore mining projects at Simandou and Mount Nimba will likely begin exporting within the next five years once the mining sites and associated infrastructure are completed.
+Under the auspices of the Trans Guinean Company, created in July 2022, a 600km rail infrastructure across Guinea and a new deep-water port are planned to export iron ore from the Simandou project.
 A rail connection to the Liberian port of Buchanan is envisioned to export Nimba’s reserves.

 Iron